-Which leads me to a question: what do you do for exercise?
+Here's a question for you: what do you do for exercise?

 I’ll give you a minute to think about your answer.
 Maybe even write it down.

-Ok, so what if instead of asking why you exercise I were to ask: what do you do to move your body?
+Ok.
+Now, what if instead of asking what you do for exercise I were to ask: what do you do to move your body?
+Or, what do you do that makes your body feel good?
 Does that change your answer at all?

-I read something the other day about gymnastics coach Christopher Sommer that I thought was great: he said he doesn’t like the phrase “diet and exercise” and instead likes to use “eat and train.”
+I read a quote the other day from gymnastics coach Christopher Sommer that I thought was great, where he said he doesn’t like the phrase “diet and exercise” and instead likes to use “eat and train.”

 The words diet and exercise can certainly carry some negative connotation, and tend to evoke feelings of deprivation, discomfort, and unpleasantness.
 On the other hand, eating and training are things you do to fuel your body, stay healthy, and thrive.